How to Save Money on Your Rental

 - Trash collection

-- Parking Fees
+- Parking Space

-If you want to Cancel
+If you need to Cancel

 Congratulations!
-All that is left is making the most of your vacation!
+All that is left is making the most of your visit!

 During your Stay